 The Real Conversation

-The events are highly interactive and we hope you will find it engaging with questions that will stimulate alongside facilitated table discussions.
+The events are highly interactive and engaging with questions alongside facilitated table discussions.
 It is vital that we get the right mix of people at the event so we have a balanced view across all stakeholders.

 The next 'Real Conversation' will be taking place on:

-We want the Real Conversation to reach and resonate with everyone and the more people get on board, the bigger and better the conversation will be.
+We want the Real Conversation to reach everyone and the more people that get on board, the bigger and better the conversation will be.

 For young people